KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-iCloud-Client by bitte-ein-bit](https://github.com/bitte-ein-bit/MMM-iCloud-Client)

 1. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-iCloud-Client.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-5. The branch name is 'master'.
+2. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-IconDisplayer by wiedsee](https://github.com/wiedsee/MMM-IconDisplayer)